Spycner/grundschule_timetabler/backend/API.md

 - `class_conflict`: Class already has a subject
 - `room_conflict`: Room already booked
 - `break_conflict`: Attempting to schedule during break
+- `availability_conflict`: Teacher is not available during this period

 #### GET /api/v1/schedule/conflicts
 List all conflicts in the current schedule.